marilius12/taxes/pages/index.md

 There are no hidden trackers or spyware on this site.
 In fact, this site doesn't use any cookies or JavaScript, so you are free to disable them completely.

+Note that the site is deployed with [Cloudflare Pages](https://pages.cloudflare.com/).
+You can view their TOS [here](https://www.cloudflare.com/terms/).

 ## Source

 This site is free and open source.
 You can view the source code on [GitHub](https://github.com/marilius12/taxes).